agiledev-students-spring2023/final-project-new-york-chuckers/UX-DESIGN.md

 <img src="./ux-design/3a-search-positions.png" width="25%">

 ## Position Info
 Learn more about a position.
-I.e. what company is posting it, what the work is, what would be required to be successful
+I.e. what company is posting it, what the work is, what would be required to be successful.
 <img src="./ux-design/3b-position-info.png" width="25%">

 ## Recruiter Pop-up
+A popup with information on the recruiter that helps potentially interested candidates learn more/ask questions.
 <img src="./ux-design/3c-recruiter-popup.png" width="25%">

 ## Profile Settings